forwards/website_source/content/edu/nyc.md

     </td>
   </tr>
 </table>

-### Workshop Description

-Have you ever wondered how data scientists formulate questions, analyze and visualize data, and draw conclusions?
-In this workshop for NYC high school girls interested in STEM, coding, and data analysis, students will be introduced to coding in R through an investigation of NYC transportation data: [Citibike](https://www.citibikenyc.com/system-data), [Taxi](http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml), and [Flights](https://cran.r-project.org/web/packages/nycflights13/nycflights13.pdf).

 Lunch will be provided.
 Participants will receive a certificate of completion at the end of the workshop.